steven-freed/language-interpreter/README.md

 # Interpreter #
 Interpreter Written in Python.
-The language currently supports Mathmatical operations & comparisons, boolean operations, and variables.
+The Language is still in progress...

 ### EBNF Grammar ###
 found in /src/grammar.md